 A doctor may fill several roles in the process of resolving your workers’ comp claim.
 Your own doctors will help you to recover and get back to work.
 But a doctor’s opinion (or several doctors’ opinions) will also make a difference in how much compensation you’re awarded.
 They are important to the claim investigation in addition to your recovery.

 You may be required to undergo an Independent Medical Exam (IME) if the insurance company doesn’t accept your doctor’s findings or your physician has declared that you are partially or totally disabled as a result of the accident or injury.
 These payouts are larger and the insurance company will investigate these claims more carefully.

 Your meeting with a workers’ comp doctor could make a huge difference in your final compensation.
 It’s important to go into this appointment with your eyes wide open.
 The insurance company will try their best to get you to accept less, sometimes using what you say against you.

-How Does a Workers’ Comp Claim Work?
+How Does a Workers’ Comp Claim Work in Boston?

 To understand the mistakes to avoid when meeting with a workers’ comp doctor, it’s important to get familiar with the insurance claim process itself.
-In Massachusetts, you have four years to file your worker’s compensation claim after you notice your injury.
+In Boston, you have four years to file your worker’s compensation claim after you notice your injury.